 Satisfactory Academic Progress (SAP): The veterans certifying official at BMCC is responsible for ensuring that all students who receive VA benefits are demonstrating satisfactory progress toward the completion of their educational programs.
 The office will review a student's SAP before making awards each academic year and again at the end of each term.
-The standards of SAP are the same as those for all state and federal financial assistance programs listed above.
+The standards of SAP can be the VA Statement of Rights and Responsibilities.